openebs-archive/openebs-docs/docs/jivaguide.md

 <h4><a class="anchor" aria-hidden="true" id="prepare-disk-mount"></a>Prepare disks and mount them</h4>

 If it is a cloud disk provision and mount on the node.
 If three replicas of Jiva volume are needed, provision three cloud disks and mount them on each node.
 The mount path needs to be same on all three nodes.
-The following is the steps for creating a GPD disk on Google cloud and mounthing to the node.
+The following is the steps for creating a GPD disk on Google cloud and mounting to the node.

 - Create a GPD